scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Full day of soylent!
 Hm hm hm good!
 Going to need to make a new batch tomorrow though.

+### Day 137

+Had an extremely lazy day and just ate pizza rolls, so no soylent today.
+Wups.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/